 As advocates for the rights of young children, we believe it is our responsibility to acknowledge the children as citizens of the world from birth.
 Educators hold a strong image of the child as being capable, competent, curious and full of potential.
 They are able to participate, contribute and engage meaningfully with their various communities.

-We believe that learning does not occur in isolation, but rather within relationships with people and place.
+We believe that learning does not occur in isolation, but rather within respectful relationships with people and place.
 Our environment reflects this and offers a safe place for children to build connections, discover, wonder, problem solve, imagine, be creative, share, participate and explore risk.

 Educators are researchers who model lifelong learning and strive towards a professional culture of reflective practice where ongoing professional development is supported and encouraged.

 We intentionally seek out outdoor learning environments that complement and enhance children’s development and wellbeing.
-We frequently visit the Bush Block to ensure children at this Centre experience and enjoy the special nature of being outdoors and grow in their appreciation of the natural world and how to care for it.
+We regularly visit the Bush Block to ensure children at this Centre experience and enjoy the special nature of being outdoors and grow in their appreciation of the natural world and how to care for it.

 Our ELC Educators passionately guide this learning using the Early Years Learning Framework and the Reggio & Christian Studies Framework.